Nouf-Barakati/JointCLusteringofHospitals/README.md

 All codes are tested using MATLAB R2018a

 ### Main Entry: Start_HERE.m
-This file has the main structure and all functions call to conduct the experiemnt conducted to Jointly cluster hospitals based on their admission disease.
+This file has the main structure that include all the steps and function calls to conduct the experiemnt conducted to Jointly cluster hospitals based on their admission disease.